 If you are funded by other sources (e.g. University, Alumni, external sponsor, self-funded) and are not part of a CDT or DTP cohort:

-- The University has recently (24 September 2020) announced that it has created a new fund for final year University-funded students.
-If your studies have been delayed by the Covid-19 pandemic and resulting lockdown you will be able to apply for a funded extension, if your funding was due to end between 1 March 2020 and 31 March 2021.
-To qualify for the fund, you must be in receipt of a full or partial University-funded studentship (URSA, LURS, SoM GRS, or CDT/DTP match-funded URS) and have evidence of the way in which Covid-19 has disrupted your research.
-Students partially funded by the university and a donor or other external sponsor, who are in their final year of funding, will be eligible to apply.
+- The University announced on 24 September 2020 that it had created a new fund for final year University-funded students.
+If your studies had been delayed by the Covid-19 pandemic and resulting lockdown you were able to apply for a funded extension, if your funding was due to end between 1 March 2020 and 31 March 2021.
+To qualify for the fund, you had to be in receipt of a full or partial University-funded studentship (URSA, LURS, SoM GRS, or CDT/DTP match-funded URS) and have evidence of the way in which Covid-19 had disrupted your research.
+Students partially funded by the University and a donor or other external sponsor, who were in their final year of funding, were eligible to apply.

-Not all applicants will be successful in securing support, and the amount awarded to those who are successful will vary according to when the funding is due to end, and the level of disruption experienced.
-You will only be considered for an extension if you can demonstrate genuine Covid-specific disruption.
-The University recognises that students have not been uniformly affected by the pandemic and that other forms of support might be more appropriate for some.
+It was made clear that not all applicants would be successful in securing support, and the amount awarded to those who were successful would vary according to when the funding is due to end, and the level of disruption experienced.
+You would only be considered for an extension if you could demonstrate genuine Covid-specific disruption.
+The University recognised that students have not been uniformly affected by the pandemic and that other forms of support might be more appropriate for some.

-To apply, fill in this form and email it to the Doctoral College.
-The application deadline for these funding extensions has recently been extended to 6 November 2020.
+The application deadline for these funding extensions was 6 November 2020.

 You must have completed your minimum period of study for the fee-free period to begin.
 If you haven’t done so at the time of applying, the fee-free period will be implemented once you have completed the minimum period.
 You will retain full access to all resources (including facilities such as Laboratories, which are not normally available when transferred to Writing-Up) without changing your status.
 Once that period is passed, you will either revert to paying full fees or transfer to Writing-Up, whichever is appropriate.